botlabs-gg/yagpdb-docs-v2/content/docs/fun/reputation.md

 ### Existing reputation roles

-This will show all existing reputation roles on your guild
+A listing of all your existing reputation roles with their respective threshold.

 ## Reputation logs